Best Health Insurance Providers For Small Businesses – 2026 UK Edition

 Is business health insurance worth it for small businesses?

-Business health insurance is often considered helpful for small business recruitment and retention.
 Many UK providers suggest that companies with health coverage may see lower staff turnover and fewer sick days.
-Reviewing absence records before and after enrolling can help show the impact on workforce stability.

 How many employees do you need for group health insurance?